genropy/genropy_saved/docs/genro/database/introduction.rst

 Introduction
 ============

-	???
+	Genro is a Data Base Management System (DBMS), so it is a software that is able to manage small and great database ensuring to follow great reliability and security standards.

 	.. _genro-project-creation:

 Create a Genro project
 ======================

-	To create a (Genro) project, you need to create a "package".
+	To create a project, you need to create a "package".

 	To create a ``package``, just type in your command window the command::